Uroogla/S3AP/README.md

 Run `ArchipelagoLauncher.exe` and generate template files.
 Copy `Spyro 3.yaml`, fill it out, and place it in the `players` folder.

-Alternatively, if you are using the local Webhost rather than [archipelago.gg](archipelago.gg), the Player Options page allows you to configure your personal options and export a config file from them.
-Player options page: [Spyro 3 Player Options Page](/games/Spyro%203/player-options).

-#### Verifying your config file

-If you would like to validate your config file to make sure it works and are using the local Webhost, you may do so on the YAML Validator page.
-YAML validator page: [YAML Validation page](/mysterycheck).

 ### Generate and host your world